hablapps/pairstrading/PostPairsTrading.md

 We will drawn our attention towards the **NASDAQ100** and **SP500** synergy.
 They exhibit a vibrant green colour, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being cointegrated.
 They demonstrate low p-values suggesting their strength as candidates.
 This is no surprise since they both belong to the American market and share numerous characteristics.

  > 💡 As we can see, this pair of indexes is not the best candidate according to our ADF tests.
-However, we chose it because the detailed intraday tick data for their prices is publicly available (TickStory) which we will require for the real-time setting that we'll present later on.
+However, we chose it because the detailed intraday tick data for their prices is publicly available (TickStory), and this is required for the real-time setting that we'll present later on.

 ![Prices](resources/cointegration.png)